Falco90/p2p-agent/README.md

 ---
 ## How it works

-Agents are created based on their `application-*.properties` files, which is the profile that the instance of the Java application will run with.
+An agent is created based on its `application-*.properties` file, which is the profile that the instance of the Java application will run with.
 Examples are `application-baker.properties` and `application-farmer.properties`.
 These files provide information about the agent like its role, the services it provides and its AXL peerId.

 When an agent is created, a wallet is generated automatically.
 The clerk (the rootaddress that holds the `town.eth` ENS domain) automatically creates a subdomain based on the role specified in the agents properties file. for example, `agent.role=baker` leads to the creation and assignment of `baker.town.eth` to the new agents wallet address.